 So, why share this story with world Jewry?

-- Like every other country, Israel is not perfect… and that’s ok.
+- Like every other country, Israel is not perfect… and that’s okay.
 There is no doubt that for Israel’s founding leaders and visionaries, the goal of the Jewish state was to not just be another state, but to be exceptional.
 However, this does not mean that Israel is or can possibly be expected to be perfect.
 Every country, including Israel, experiences challenges from time to time.
 This is one of those times.

 - This is a topic that many Israelis are talking about right now.
 Our goal has always been to bring world Jewry into an “I-Thou” relationship with Israelis.
 This framework from the Jewish philosopher Martin Buber is instructive for the future of this relationship.
 Especially when it comes to controversial issues, it is important to empathize and relate to one another as human beings as opposed to members of distant groups.
 Being able to assess and understand the multiple perspectives within Israeli society about how Israel handled the pandemic and what should be done now helps connect Jews in the Diaspora to the real issues Israelis are dealing with.